Introduction

 North Ayrshire Council on TikTok

 Although TikTok is our youngest social media channel, we have seen impressive results from this to date.
-We continue to grow our follower base and learn how to use it in a way that will resonate with our audience.
+We continue to grow our following and learn how to use it in a way that will resonate with our audience.

 To date, content about specific events and quirky tourism hotspots have performed best.
 Content picked up and shared by partners e.g. Visit Scotland has also positively impacted our reach and post-performance.